Coffee Primo

 Successors:Starbucks

-Inside the Coffee Primo at Warwick
+Inside the Coffee Primo at Warwick.

-Coffee Primo has won several awards such as 'Best Beverage Experience' and it came 25th in 'Europe's Top 50 Coffee Shops'.
-Welcome Break offered a system called Primo Pay, which allowed customers to pre-pay for their drink.
+They created a system called Primo Pay, which allowed customers to pre-pay for their drink.

 Locations